 The Dallas Holocaust and Human Rights Museum (Museum) added eight new Holocaust Survivor speakers to its Dimensions in Testimony℠ Theater, bringing the total number of featured speakers to twelve.
-The experience is developed by the USC Shoah Foundation, who films each speaker as they answer more than 1,000 questions about their World War II experiences and post-war lives to produce holographic imagery that interacts with a live audience.
+The experience is developed by the USC Shoah Foundation, who films each speaker as they answer more than 1,000 questions about their World War II experiences and post-war lives to produce video imagery that interacts with a live audience.
 Using high-definition recording and voice activation, this specialized theater allows visitors to sit across from a Holocaust Survivor and ask them questions about their life and survival.

 “The Dimensions in Testimony℠ Theater solves a problem we face each time a Holocaust Survivor passes, and we no longer have the opportunity to hear firsthand accounts of their harrowing stories,” said Mary Pat Higgins, Museum president and CEO.
 “Thanks to this incredible technology and to USC Shoah, these Survivors can share their experiences with generations to come.”